ddev/ddev/docs/content/users/usage/database-management.md

 ## Extra Databases

 You can easily create and populate additional databases.
-For example, `ddev import-db --target-db=backend --src=backend.sql.gz` will create the database named `backend` with permissions for that same `db` user and import from the `backend.sql.gz dumpfile`.
+For example, `ddev import-db --target-db=backend --file=backend.sql.gz` will create the database named `backend` with permissions for that same `db` user and import from the `backend.sql.gz dumpfile`.

 You can export in the same way: `ddev export-db -f mysite.sql.gz` will export your default database (`db`). `ddev export-db --target-db=backend -f backend-export.sql.gz` will dump the database named `backend`.